sheldonrampton/socialdiary/README.md

 ### Test code
 * build_database.py: test script to load some content from a CSV of Facebook posts into a SQLite database.
+* build_database_comments.py: loads content from a CSV of Facebook comments into the SQLite database.
 * categorize_by_topic.py: an untested script (probably needs fixing) to filter content by matching category keywords and
 * categorize_posts.py: processes a posts.csv file and uses Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF) to automatically identify topic categories.
 Not ready for prime time, but this might be a step in the direction of an AI tool for organizing content.
 * cleanup_html.py: test script to clean up some sample HTML-based email messages.